EXCLUSIVE-Bonderman's Wildcat seeks to thwart $2.9 bln Consolidated Communications deal

 Consolidated Communications formed a special committee to consider the offer later that month but has not provided an update since.
 A company spokesperson did not immediately respond to a request for comment on Wildcat's letter.

-Consolidated Communications shares rose 13% to $4.08 on Wednesday morning in New York, above the $4-per-share offer price, indicating that some investors are betting that a higher bid is now likely.

-The April 12 offer represented a 45% premium over Consolidated Communications' closing price for the previous day and was equivalent to 8.4 times the company's projected 2023 earnings before interest, taxes, depreciation and amortization (EBITDA).
+The offer represented a 45% premium over Consolidated Communications' closing price for the previous day and was equivalent to 8.4 times the company's projected 2023 earnings before interest, taxes, depreciation and amortization.

 But Wildcat argues that any deal should not be for less than $14 per share because the value of Consolidated Communications' investment in its business has yet to be realized.
 It said the Mattoon, Illinois-based company should be valued on its assets rather than its current cash flow.